Learn something new every day

 One of the biggest factors affecting the price of copper is the demand.
 Copper is a material used in a great deal of applications, including new construction and remodeling.
 If economies are growing, then the demand for new construction, and more copper, also grows along with it.
 Building, for example, accounts for approximately half of all copper use, with engineering accounting for nearly 25 percent, and electrical applications accounting for approximately 17 percent.
 Growth in Asian economies in particular, which account for 50 percent of all copper use, is another important factor.

-To help offset some of those pressures on copper prices, stockpiles may be used with more regularity.
+To help offset some of those pressures on the price of copper, stockpiles may be used with more regularity.
 In fact, copper stockpiles had reached their lowest levels in six years in 2010, which led to higher prices that year.
 As long as demand continues to outpace production, then copper prices will likely continue to remain high.
 Using existing stockpiles of copper is only a short-term solution to pricing pressures, however.

 @anamur-- Actually, demand has not been consistent, it has gone up.
 Copper is used for so many things, from construction, to transportation and electronics.
 The demand for it is high, but is growing more and more because many nations in the world are still developing.